Tag: interconnected smoke alarm

 Wireless Interconnected Photoelectric Smoke Alarm Placement Recommendations

-Teach Your Family About Interconnected Smoke Detectors
+Teach Your Family About Interconnected Smoke Alarms

-Checking your interconnected smoke detectors in the spring also presents an opportunity to educate your family about fire safety (especially children).
+Checking your interconnected smoke alarms in the spring also presents an opportunity to educate your family about fire safety (especially children).
 Show them how to test the alarms and what to do and who to call in case they hear one go off.
 This knowledge can be invaluable in an emergency situation.
 Phone 000 (triple zero) for the Fire Brigade in a real life fire emergency situation.
 If you do not have one already, prepare a home fire escape plan and rehearse it at the start of Spring with all your family members.

 Smoke Alarm Springtime Summary!

-So there you have it, as you embark on your spring cleaning rituals and home maintenance tasks, don’t forget to check your smoke alarms.
+So there you have it, as you embark on your spring cleaning rituals and home maintenance tasks, don’t forget to check your interconnected smoke alarms.
 It’s a simple yet essential step to ensure the safety of your home and loved ones.
 With working interconnected smoke alarms in place, you can enjoy the beauty and rejuvenation of a QLD spring with the peace of mind that you are well-prepared for any potential fire-related emergencies.
 So, make it a springtime tradition to give your smoke alarms the attention they deserve – because the safety of your loved ones always comes first.

 Want to know more?
-Watch our ZEN quick-start video or call us on 0478 596 402
+Watch our ZEN Smoke Alarm YouTube channel or call us on 0478 596 402 today

 We love talking smoke alarms!